 If you are looking for general feedback about your book but aren’t ready for a full manuscript evaluation, this is the place to start.
 This is a great option for someone who has just finished their first draft and wants some guidance before beginning a rewrite or someone who doesn't have the budget for a full manuscript evaluation.
 I will read through your manuscript one time and provide an editorial letter discussing the top three or four issues in your manuscript.
-You get the same level of detail as you would from a developmental edit but on fewer topics.
+You get the same level of detail as you would from a manuscript evaluation but on fewer topics.
 This will let you focus on the changes that will have the most impact on your story.
 No comments will be made in the manuscript itself.

 Mini Line Edit